Over the past 20 years, Liuwa Plain National Park has seen the restoration of its conservation legacy.

 Partners

-In 2003, African Parks entered into a partnership with the Department of National Parks & Wildlife (DNPW) and the Barotse Royal Establishment (BRE), the traditional stewards of the Lozi people, to manage the park.
+In 2003, African Parks entered into a management partnership for the park with the Department of National Parks & Wildlife (DNPW) and the Barotse Royal Establishment (BRE), the traditional stewards of the Lozi people.

 View Partners